citp/privacy-policy-historical/s/st/stu/stumpsparty.com.md

 ## E-mails/Newsletters

-You may sign up to receive promotional e-mails and newsletters on our website to find out about current specials, offers, sales, and more.
+You may sign up to receive promotional emails and newsletters on our website to find out about current specials, offers, sales, and more.
 If at any time you wish to stop receiving these e-mails, you have the option to remove your name from our mailing list.
-At the bottom of each e-mail/newsletter, you can click on a link to unsubscribe and remove your name.
+At the bottom of each email/newsletter, you can click on a link to unsubscribe and remove your name.

-Please note: we will NOT sell, rent or share your e-mail address or password with a third party.
+Please note: we will NOT sell, rent or share your email address or password with a third party.
 We understand that this information is private and will handle it in a responsible manner.

 ## Mailing Information